LispCookbook/cl-cookbook/arrays.md

 3
 ~~~

-To loop over an array nested loops can be used, such as
+To loop over an array nested loops can be used, such as:

 ~~~lisp
 * (defparameter a #2A((1 2 3) (4 5 6)))
 A